nfiniteAI/display-controller/README.md

 The Player API library is supported in IE 9+, Chrome, Firefox, Safari, and Opera.

+## Migrate from Froogaloop

+Using our old Froogaloop library?
+See the [migration doc](docs/migrate-from-froogaloop.md) for details on how to update your code to use this library.

 ## Table of Contents

 * [Create a Player](#create-a-player)